-- Use Informix v 11.5 FC3 or above - Execute the script syscdcv1.sql on the server - Database should have logging enabled - Syniti DR user should have CONNECT and DBA privileges to source database and syscdcv1 database - Install and test the latest Informix Client SDK with the ESQL option and the .NET Data Provider
+- Use Informix v 11.5 FC3 or above - · Execute the script syscdcv1.sql on the server - Database should have logging enabled. - Consider the following option: in the Transactional Log Settings Extra Options field, set TURN_OFF FULLROWLOGGING=NO. For more information, review this article in the Help Center. - Syniti DR user should have CONNECT and DBA privileges to source database and syscdcv1 database - Install and test the latest Informix Client SDK with the ESQL option and the .NET Data Provider